Click to Call | 732-747-3730

 Electrical accidents are common and serious workplace hazards.
 According to the National Safety Council, 325 Americans die and 4,000 are injured in workplace electrical accidents each year.
 OSHA reports that electrocution is the second leading cause of fatalities in the construction industry, after falls.

-If you were injured on the job in an electrical accident, the attorneys of Drazin and Warshaw, P.C we can manage your workers’ compensation claim.
+If you were injured on the job in an electrical accident, the attorneys of Drazin and Warshaw, P.C., P.C we can manage your workers’ compensation claim.
 We can also pursue a third-party personal injury claim if someone other than the employer is responsible.
 We offer a free initial consultation to review your case and tell you whether you may be eligible to receive more than workers’ compensation benefits.
 To schedule your consultation, please contact our law firm online or call our office in Red Bank, Hazlet or Brick, New Jersey.

 Our law firm has more than 70 years of experience fighting for the rights of injured workers.
 We understand that electrical accidents can lead to large medical expenses and cause permanent injuries.
 You may be unable to work temporarily; permanent injuries are frequently involved as well.
 We believe those who caused the accident should be held financially responsible for the damages you suffered.
 Our attorneys have an impressive record of success in workplace accident claims, including cases involving electrical accidents.